 There are many more examples, but we all know this.
 The problem enters when we say, “I know I’m not perfect, but I didn’t do that!”

-Perhaps not, but sin is sin to God.
+Far too often, there is a feeling that my sin was not as bad as his sin.
+Perhaps not to us, but to God, sin is sin.
 It is only when we are in the flesh that we tend to assign different levels of severity to it.
-This helps us always remind ourselves that, “I am really a good person.”
+This helps us always make ourselves believe that, “I am really a good person.”

-As difficult as it may be sometimes, our responsibility to others is clear.
-When we see a human being attempting to change, it is our obligation to God to help them, support them, and encourage them, and today is the perfect day to remind ourselves of that.
+As difficult as it may be sometimes, our responsibility to others is clear: When we see a human being attempting to change, it is our obligation to them – and to God – to help them, support them, and encourage them, and today is the perfect day to remind ourselves of that.